aoandrew/CollectivistCapital/README.md

 The alternative to a pyramid structure of equity for employees to startup would be a series of tiers.
 Rectangles of increasing size.
 (A parallelogram if you're viewing it at the right distance.)

-Imagine the following scenario:
+Imagine the following scenario: <br >
-1% each for the first round of employees (20 employees) = 20%
+1% each for the first round of employees (20 employees) = 20% <br >
-.2% each for the second round of employees (100 employees) = 20%
+.2% each for the second round of employees (100 employees) = 20% <br >
-.04% each of the third round of employees ( 500 ) = 20%
+.04% each of the third round of employees ( 500 ) = 20% <br >

-The top 1% would only be 25 times better than someone at the 50% mark (the ratio is also the same at the 99% mark!)
+The top 1% would only be 25 times better than someone at the 50% mark (the ratio is also the same at the 99% mark!) <br >

-##Appropriate projects
+## Appropriate projects
-Highly utilized and popular companies that are disliked/distrusted by the community
+Highly utilized and popular companies that are disliked/distrusted by the community <br >
-• CommunityUber => Money split 50/50 between drivers and technology
+• CommunityUber => Money split 50/50 between drivers and technology <br >

-##Ecosystem
+## Ecosystem
-Role of equity + funders + workers + open source + consumer communities and consumer involvement:
+Role of equity + funders + workers + open source + consumer communities and consumer involvement: <br >

-UBI companies:
+UBI companies: <br >
+Companies allocate $1k per month per employee to be distributed.
+Each employee can pick one person not themselves (no restrictions.
+A family member would be the norm.)

+Companies can choose to be Double UBI companies.
+Allocate $2k per month per employee to be distributed.
+Each employee can pick one person not themselves (no restrictions.
+A family member would be the norm.)